<function>

 Nanoseconds | ns | 10-9 |

-Next, we introduce the macro @turbo
+To overcome these shortcomings, we introduce the @turbo

-from the package LoopVectorization
+macro from the LoopVectorization

 In contrast to @simd